Search

 Examples

-Search errors that are resolved, ignored, paused, or unresolved, not ignored, or unpaused.
+Search errors that are resolved, ignored, paused, or pending resolution, and the inverse of those states.

 By default, Honeybadger sorts all errors by -is:ignored